Christa Bauch

-Background

 Born in Bad Schandau, East Germany, Bauch enjoyed music, riding and sprinting at school, before training as a masseuse and swimming pool medic.
 At 27 she left East Germany to settle in the West; this was done legally, as she married a West German citizen and waited the required five years for an exit permit.
 Her oldest son, Daniel, was five years old, and she was pregnant with her second child, Patricia.
 Shortly after she relocated to West Germany, her husband, employed by the German engineering company AEG, was transferred to Baghdad.
 Further spells followed in Guatemala and Algeria, before Bauch returned to Germany on her own with the children, to ensure they got a proper education.
 Her third child, Rene, was born a few years later.

 Looking for a challenge, Bauch took up rifle shooting for several years before taking up bodybuilding.
 Bauch won several local and regional shows before her first big competitive year in 1987.
 After only two years training she took second places in the NABBA German, European and World championships (in the last of these losing out to American Connie McCloskey).
 In 1988 she switched to the WABBA organization, taking the overall European title as well as the couples title.
 The following year she move to the IFBB.
 After a disappointing second place in the German Nationals, Bauch won the World Games heavyweight title in Karlsruhe (only 20 miles from her home), beating out a strong field including countrywoman Jutta Tippelt and American Kim King.
 With the World Games victory she earned her pro card.